WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 Usage: `Usage: $0 num-desired [crash options...]`

+Alternative 1st argument: `reset-only` to kill all processes related to `master-crasher.sh` and to delete all relevant state files in `/tmp`.

 Mandatory 1st argument: Number of desired Wallaroo workers at the start of the script.
 The number of Wallaroo workers is constant, unless an optional loop to grow or shrink the cluster is also run.

 Optional arguments: